One sweet dream, one nightmare

 - 40:14 All I ask is one favor.
 When this happens, don’t forget me.
 Please tell Pharaoh about me, and help me get out of this prison.

 - 40:15 I don’t belong here.
-I was kidnapped from my home in the land of the Jews.
+I was kidnapped from my home in the land of the Hebrews.
 I have done nothing to deserve being put in this pit of a prison.”

 - 40:16 When the king’s top baker saw what a wonderful dream interpretation Joseph gave the wine steward, he told Joseph his dream.
 “I had a dream, too.
 I saw three baskets full of bakery food sitting on top of my head.